backstage/backstage/plugins/techdocs-backend/api-report.md

 import { PluginEndpointDiscovery } from '@backstage/backend-common';
 import { PreparerBuilder } from '@backstage/plugin-techdocs-node';
 import { PublisherBase } from '@backstage/plugin-techdocs-node';
-import { ShouldBuildParameters as ShouldBuildParameters_2 } from '@backstage/plugin-techdocs-node';
 import type { TechDocsCollatorFactoryOptions as TechDocsCollatorFactoryOptions_2 } from '@backstage/plugin-search-backend-module-techdocs';
 import { TechDocsDocument as TechDocsDocument_2 } from '@backstage/plugin-techdocs-node';
 import { TokenManager } from '@backstage/backend-common';